An Architecture & Construction Program

 Our approach builds on the Live Projects teaching model and emphasizes skills sharing and capacity building beneficial for both local students and international participants.
 Participants will put emerging skills immediately to use on a large-scale construction and design project necessary to improve the quality of life for the children at God’s Love Centre.

-in loco participants will leave the program with:
+in loco participants leave the program with:

 - concrete design and construction skills,